VLZH/react-lightgallery/readme.md

 # About

-This package is wrapper for: [lightgallery.js](https://sachinchoolur.github.io/lightgallery.js)
+This package is react wrapper for: [lightgallery.js](https://sachinchoolur.github.io/lightgallery.js)

 # Instalation